Diglettss/Flashcards/planning/project_proposal.md

     - Do the above tasks
     - Create sets
         - *Can hide the cards while in the creation process (adds the convenience of less scrolling when there's many cards)*
+        - *Can import notes from other platforms (ex.
+Google Docs) into a set
     - Highlight items in their finished sets
     - Customize their sets:
         - *Card colors*